 The Miaow Wah effect is a Wah pedal simulator.
 You can use one of the predefined Wah models or create your own filters.
 It can be controlled with an expression pedal or used in “auto” mode, where the Wah movement is controlled by an envelope follower detecting the loudness of the incoming signal.

-Axiom, our complete solution for guitar and bass, has some more built-in effects and extras, as you can see below:
+Axiom, our complete solution for guitar and bass, has some more built-in effects and extras (including now more than 70 built-in effects), as you can see below:

 Pitch Bender (FX) – Axiom Only